QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 }
 ```

+As noticedd in the Prepare Dependencies section:

++ The required file by PHP is .env so we are renaming .env.sample to .env

++ Composer is used by PHP to install all the dependent libraries used by the application

++ php artisan uses the .env file to setup the required database objects

 **x.** Then using the following commands, we add, commit and push all our changes to our remote Git repository.

 ```